CityofSantaMonica/mds-provider-services/ingest/README.md

 #### `--output OUTPUT`

-Base path to write data files into.
+Write data into JSON files in this path.

 #### `--providers PROVIDER [PROVIDER ...]`